-NGLs, natural gas and oil prices and the discounts against international prices received by Canadian producers may remain volatile due to a number of factors, including world economic conditions and uncertainty as to rates of economic growth, market uncertainty over supply and demand, regulatory and political uncertainty, growth of production in the United States, the actions of the Organization of Petroleum Exporting Countries and other major exporters, sanctions imposed on certain oil producing nations by other countries (including on Russia in connection with the Russian invasion of the Ukraine) and uncertainty respecting the progress of major pipeline and infrastructure projects.
+NGLs, natural gas and oil prices and the discounts against international prices received by Canadian producers may remain volatile due to a number of factors, including global economic conditions and uncertainty as to rates of economic growth, market uncertainty over supply and demand, regulatory and political uncertainty, growth of production in the United States and other countries, the actions of OPEC and other major exporters, sanctions imposed on certain oil producing nations by other countries (including on Russia in connection with the conflict in Ukraine) and uncertainty respecting the progress of major pipeline and infrastructure projects.
 Volatility in NGLs, natural gas and oil prices makes it difficult to estimate the value of producing properties for acquisitions and may cause disruption in the markets for NGLs, natural gas and oil producing properties if buyers and sellers have difficulty determining price.
 Price volatility may also make it difficult to budget for, and project the return on, acquisitions and development and exploitation projects.